Post-treatment program for oncology patients

 2.1 Execution and modification of the physical exercise recipe

-Physical exercise recipe is carried out under guidance of a trainer and a physiotherapist, while you are monitored under a supervision of a doctor for clinical safety and adaptation of the recipe.
+Physical exercise recipe is carried out under the guidance of a trainer and a physiotherapist, while you are monitored under the supervision of a doctor for clinical safety and adaptation of the recipe.

 2.2 Testing and methods used for monitoring and evaluation

-Glucose is an important measure in evaluation of insulin sensitivity and stabilization of glucose levels and are always done regularly.
+Glucose is an important measure in the evaluation of insulin sensitivity and stabilization of glucose levels and is always done regularly.
 Glucose levels are used for direct modification of exercise recipe and diet.
 Usually a reduction in medication is necessary as the insulin sensitivity is increased during treatment.

 ECG is measured constantly for clinical safety and signs of heart issues and overuse symptoms.